sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/remove-agent-portal.md

    **Result:** The agent's associated client and connection information is also removed from OCS during the uninstall process.

-   **Note:** After uninstalling the agent from the host machine, you still need to remove the agent from the OCS portal.
+   **Note:** After uninstalling the agent from the host machine, you still need to remove the agent from the portal.

-7. Select the user account you wish to use to log on to OCS, then close the browser window.
+7. Select the user account you wish to use to log on, then close the browser window.

    **Result:** You are returned to the **PI to OCS Agent** window.